Rules

 "Fresh Water" shall mean water having physical and chemical properties such that it is suitable and feasible for beneficial use.

-"Groundwater" shall mean water percolating below the surface of the earth, but not including water in a defined subterranean system or in the underflow of a river.
+"Groundwater" shall mean water percolating below the surface of the earth, but not including water in the underflow of a river.

 "Hazardous substances" shall mean any substance designated as a hazardous substance under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), 40 CFR Part 302, as amended.